flavorjones/nokogiri-html5-inference/README.md

 # => "<td>foo</td>"
 ```

-Hurrah!
-This is precisely what Nokogiri::HTML5::Inference.parse does:
+Huzzah!
+That works.
+And it's precisely what Nokogiri::HTML5::Inference.parse does:

 ``` ruby
 Nokogiri::HTML5::Inference.parse("<td>foo</td>").to_html